ecovaci/winfoom/README.md

 then check the new settings with `foomcli settings`

-> 👉 Note: If you modify the apiPort then you need to set the variable FOOM_LOCATION.
+> 👉 Note: If you modify the apiAddress or the apiPort then you need to set the variable FOOM_LOCATION.
 > (For example FOOM_LOCATION=localhost:[your new port])

 > 👉 WARNING: All the provided passwords are stored encoded BASE64 without any encryption.